 - 1.5 teaspoons ground cinnamon

-- 8 ounces (1 liquid cup) canola or vegetable oil
+- 8 ounces avocado oil or vegetable oil

 - 1 teaspoon vanilla extract

 - 3 cups very finely shredded carrots I like to use a box grater or food processor

-- Heat oven to 350° F. Line 24 cupcake pan wells with paper liners; set aside.
+- Heat oven to 350° F. Line 24 standard-sized muffin pan wells with paper liners; set aside.

-- Whisk together flour, baking soda, baking powder, cinnamon, salt and allspice in a bowl; set aside.
+- Whisk together flour, baking soda, baking powder, cinnamon, and salt in a bowl; set aside.

 - In the large bowl of a stand mixer that’s been fitted with a paddle attachment, or using an electric hand mixer, beat the eggs for 2 minutes, until light and frothy.
-Add in sugar, oil, yogurt and vanilla and mix until combined.
+Add in sugar, oil, yogurt, and vanilla extract and mix until combined.

-- Slowly add in flour mixture and stir until combined.
+- Slowly add in flour mixture; stir until combined.
 Fold in carrots and walnuts.

-- Fill cupcake liners two-thirds full and bake for about 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
-Remove pans from oven and transfer pans to a wire rack to cool for 2-3 minutes.
-Remove cupcakes from pan and allow to cool completely before applying frosting.
+- Fill cupcake liners two-thirds full and bake for 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
+Remove pans from oven and transfer them to a wire rack to cool for 2-3 minutes.
+Remove cupcakes from pan and allow them to cool completely before applying the frosting.